Rosenberg lab at Stanford University

 Bradley Moon, undergraduate.
 Bradley is an undergraduate in the class of 2025.
 His major is Mathematics.
 Bradley has previously conducted research in Brownian motion and partial differential equations.
 His work in the lab is in the area of mathematical properties of population-genetic statistics.
 (Sep 2022 - present)

-Current Stanford undergraduates not currently active in the lab:
+Current Stanford undergraduates and co-term students not currently active in the lab:

 Andrew Lee, undergraduate.
 Andrew is in the undergraduate class of 2025.
 He is double-majoring in Mathematics and Philosophy.
 Andrew's work in the lab examines combinatorics of evolutionary trees, with an emphasis on multilabeled trees.
 (Sep 2022 - Mar 2023)